-Development history
+Development History

-The MG42 was developed as a replacement for the older MG34, with the aim of creating an even more efficient and cost-effective machine gun.
-The main focus was on simplifying production in order to meet the high demands of total war.
+The MG42 was developed as a replacement for the older MG34, with the aim of creating an even more efficient and cost-effective machine weapon.
+The main focus was on simplifying production to meet the high demands of total war.
 The MG42 was characterized by the extensive use of stamping and pressing processes in its manufacture, which significantly reduced production time and costs compared to its predecessor.

-Technical features
+Technical Features

 - Caliber: 7.92×57mm Mauser